7 Signs You're Pregnant (Even Before a Positive Test)

 Connect

 Your body can show early signs of pregnancy days before a home test turns positive.
-The hormonal shift that starts at conception, rising progesterone, estrogen, and eventually hCG, causes real physical changes before a test can detect them.
+Progesterone and estrogen start climbing from ovulation onward, and hCG joins them only after the embryo implants, so real physical changes can arrive before any test can pick them up.
 For some women those changes are unmistakable, for others they are easy to miss.

 If you are in the two week wait, wondering whether what you feel is a sign, here is what the evidence actually says.